acd02/bubbly-grid/README.md

 ## <a name="last"></a> $last

-Like push and pull, you can also **reset** the 'last' parameter it if you wish.
+Like $push and $pull, you can also **reset** the '$last' parameter it if you wish.
 Let's take a look at this stupid grid :

 ```stylus
 /* -- first row -- */